525th Expeditionary Military Intelligence Brigade: OIF 04-05 Order of Battle

 Concurrent with the reorganization and redesignation as the 525th Battlefield Surveillance Brigade, the Airborne tab was deleted from the shoulder sleeve insignia effective 16 March 2009.

 The brigade is deployed in support of Operation Joint Guardian as Multinational Battle Group East part of the NATO Kosovo Force (KFOR) (525 BfSB) and is headquartered at Camp Bondsteel, Kosovo.
 The Multinational Battle Group East additionally has multiple Regular Army, National Guard, Reserve component forces and has 12 different Multinational units.

 In October 2014, the brigade was the first of three brigades reorganized and re-designated as Military Intelligence Brigades (Expeditionary) to better support the requirements of the U.S. Army during a time of shrinking budgets and reduction in personnel.
 The biggest changes to the brigade is the loss of the 1st Squadron, 38th Cavalry Regiment leaving only two battalions under it, the 319th Military Intelligence Battalion and the 519th Military Intelligence Battalion.

 Following the outbreak of the 2022 Russian invasion of Ukraine, the brigade was deployed to Rzeszów, Poland.

 Subordinate units

+103rd Intelligence and Electronic Warfare Battalion

+The 103rd Intelligence and Electronic Warfare Battalion (103rd IEW Battalion) is a United States Army military intelligence and electronic warfare battalion which serves as a direct subordinate unit to the 3rd Infantry Division.

+The battalion was activated in Germany and designated as the 103rd Military Intelligence Battalion on 16 September 1981, after the U.S. Army directed the merger of the 851st Army Security Agency Company, and the 3rd Military Intelligence Company.
+As such, the 103rd Military Intelligence Battalion draws its lineage and honors from these two historical units.
+In the summer of 1996 the Battalion along with the 3rd Infantry Division (Mechanized), relocated to Fort Stewart, Georgia.

+The 851st Army Security Agency Company was originally formed as the 3377th Signal Service Detachment which was activated in January 1945 on Luzon in the Philippines.
+In October 1951 the 851st Communications Reconnaissance Detachment, participating in four Korean War campaigns, including the first United Nations counteroffensive.
+The detachment was deactivated in Japan in August 1956.
+That same year it was briefly reactivated as the 851st Army Security Agency Detachment.
+It was finally designated the 851st Army Security Agency Company and reactivated in July 1974.

+The 3rd Military Intelligence Company was activated in France in September 1944 as the 3rd Counterintelligence Corps.
+It was inactivated 2 years later after having participated in four World War II campaigns, including Rhineland and Ardennes-Alsace.
+In 1949, the detachment was reactivated and served in the Korean War.
+It participated in 8 campaigns including the Chinese Communist Force Intervention and the second and third Korean Winters.
+During January 1958, the detachment was reorganized and redesignated as the 3rd Military Intelligence detachment and attached to the 3rd Infantry Division.
+The detachment was assigned to the 3rd Infantry Division in April 1974.